DMVis/DMVis/documentation/utils/Events.md

 ### Event Properties

-- elementName: `string` - This is the parameter that is passed to the `Draggable` wrapper, used for identifying which component is being dragged.
+- `elementName`: _`string`_ - This is the parameter that is passed to the `Draggable` wrapper, used for identifying which component is being dragged.

 ## dragMove